Custom Handler

 Providing a custom handler allows for conversion from the custom error class

-each raised instance into a Problem
+converting each raised instance into a Problem at the time it is raised.

 Usage